Reese Witherspoon is ambitious, and she wants you to know it.

 The actress proved she's an intersectional feminist in the essay, too, noting her privilege as a white woman in Hollywood.

 "Another thing I think about a lot is how it feels to be a minority woman in America, so rarely seeing yourself onscreen, and it's unconscionable," Witherspoon wrote in the essay.
 "When I asked Mindy Kaling, 'Don't you ever get exhausted by always having to create your own roles?' she said, 'Reese, I've never had anything that I didn't create for myself.'
 I thought, 'Wow, I feel like a jerk for asking that;' I used to have parts that just showed up for me.
-I can't imagine how hard it is to write your own parts and simultaneously have to change people's perceptions of what a woman of color is in today's society."
+I can't imagine how hard it is to write your own parts and simultaneously have to change people's perceptions of what a woman of colour is in today's society."